skedia4/Autonomous-Navigation/README.md

 # Motion Primitives Based Kinodynamic RRT

 This package is the implementation of our work, "Motion Primitives Based Kinodynamic RRT for Autonomous Vehicle Navigation in Complex Environments", presented at IROS, [BADUE 2022](https://gamma.umd.edu/workshops/badue22/).
-For a detailed description read our work at conference website or browse to reports folder.
+For a detailed description read our work at conference website or browse to report folder.

 ## Examples